Vim/Neovim — Managing Notes and Todo List

 Once you master the key bindings, editing Markdown documents and writing notes should be easy.

-If you want a more mature and stable note-taking solution, considering using VimWiki.
+If you want a more mature and stable note-taking solution, consider using VimWiki.

 If you are just looking for a minimal to-do list for your project,